zac-heisey/team-business/_pages/about.md

   making through simulations.
 Our programs improve critical thinking, collaboration and business outcomes by enabling new ways of thinking in a risk-free environment with immediate impact to your business performance.
+video-heading: See Our Programs in Action
+video-sub-text:
+video-id: __ZmNIYuz4Q
 header-image: "/assets/images/about-bg.jpg"

 ---